nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to arrange students by their name/subject/studentId/yearGroup
-2. System arranges the students in alphabetical order by name/subject and ascending order by yearGroup/studentId
+2. System arranges the students in alphabetical order by name/subject or ascending order by yearGroup/studentId
 3. System displays students sorted correctly

     Use case ends